Lowering your VW Transporter can give it a more aggressive look, as well as improve handling and performance.

 - Coilovers can lower the van and make it handle much better with more adjustability.

-In our opinion, we believe that coilovers are the better choice for lowering your VW T6.
+In our opinion, coilovers are the better choice for lowering your VW T6 or any other Volkswagen.
 Coilovers will allow you to adjust the height of your VW T6 at any time.
 With lowering springs, your VW T6 will be stuck at one height.
-You will also find that when driving your VW T6, you will feel more of the road.
-Some people don’t mind these extra bumps, while for others this is definitely a no go.

 Lowering springs can sometimes cause faster wear of both the shocks and struts.
-If you are someone who is on a tight budget, then opting for lowering springs may be a better choice in the short term, but it's important to consider the impact on your Transporter.
+If you're on a tight budget, opting for lowering springs may seem like a better choice in the short term, but it's essential to consider the long-term impact on your Transporter.

 - Coilovers are adjustable